MetaphorData/connectors/metaphor/confluence/README.md

 ```

 ### Optional Configurations
-`include_attachments` refers to if you'd like to parse files attached to pages that are retrieved by the connector.
+`include_attachments` specifies whether to parse files attached to pages that are retrieved by the connector.
 Supported filetypes are PDF, PNG, JPEG/JPG, SVG, Word and Excel.

 `include_children` works when `page_ids` are configured above, refers to if you'd like to parse  child pages.

 `page_status` works when `space_key` is configured above, refers to choosing only a specific page type

-`include_text` refers to if you'd like to include the original document text alongside the embedded content.
+`include_text` specifies whether to include the original document text alongside the embedded content.
 ```yaml
 include_attachments: <include_attachments> # False